 Behavioral Health Services are an integral part of the agency's mission to assist offenders in rejoining the broader social context as productive citizens.
-Correctional populations are traditionally an underserved population and frequently enter the prison system having received the least from other service systems.
-Significant medical and mental health comorbities create a challenging prospect for rehabilitation while incarcerated as well as during re-entry to the community at release.
-Behavioral Health is well positioned to support offenders in navigating a stressful period of life (incarceration) and can provide critical diagnostic and treatment services ensuring the correct plan of care is in place for the offender's ultimate success.
+Correctional populations are traditionally an underserved population and frequently enter the prison system having significant medical and mental health comorbidities.
+Such issues create a challenging prospect for rehabilitation while incarcerated as well as during re-entry to the community at release.
+Behavioral Health is well positioned to support offenders in navigating a stressful period of life (incarceration) and can provide critical diagnostic and treatment services ensuring an appropriate plan of care is in place for the offender's ultimate success.

 Our internship provides broad and generalist training for entry into the professional practice of psychology.
-The internship is the capstone experience to the intern's graduate training in the foundational knowledge, skills, and attitudes of the psychology profession.
-The internship program is a central part of our department's mission to train and retain competent staff who can provide effective services that significantly impact the health of the incarcerated population and conversely the broader community.
+The internship is the capstone experience to an intern's graduate training in foundational knowledge, skills, and attitudes of the psychology profession.
+The internship program is a central part of our department's mission to train and retain competent staff who can provide effective services that significantly impact the health of the incarcerated population and the broader community at large.